 The shape of a sound wave is sometimes called the waveform.
 The waveforms in figures 1.1 and 1.4 repeat every one-hundredth of a second, so that both sounds have the same pitch.
 The waveform in figure 1.4 has a greater number of small variations than that in figure 1.1.
 It is the waveform of a sound with a different quality.
+We will discuss differences in quality in chapter 4.
+In the next chapter we will consider how differences in pitch are used in the world's languages.
+Then in chapter 3 we will set the scene for discussing how vowels differ in their acoustic quality.

-1.4 Summary
+1.5 Summary